 The story starts in a lighthearted way and is a bit of a romp for the first ten minutes.
 The cleverly observed characters having fun and relaxing.
 And that’s why, when the terror starts, it hits home all the more.

 Apart from a few scenes, mainly at the beginning and the end, the story is staged on one small set.
 In fact, it would work very well as a stage play.
 The shuttle interior is cramped and claustrophobic and because of the lethal radiation outside, there is literally no escape.
-No simple wave of the sonic can get the Doctor and his travelling companions out of this one.
+No simple wave of the sonic can get the Doctor and his traveling companions out of this one.

 From the very first moment that the pilot thinks he sees movement outside (which we never see), the tension mounts.
-The simple act of the knocking on the shuttle exterior is frightening enough, but when you realise that it’s trying to communicate, it makes the hairs on your neck stand on end.
+The simple act of the knocking on the shuttle exterior is frightening enough, but when you realize that it’s trying to communicate, it makes the hairs on your neck stand on end.
 The very fact that we never, ever see what the creature looks like and we never know it’s true intentions makes this Extonic monster, in my mind, one of the most frightening in the whole 50 years of the show.
 Everything is done with suggestion, though the use of sound, music and performance.

 Ah yes.
 Performance.
 Each character aboard the shuttle is a fully rounded, individual human being.
 And each performance is second to none.
 From the paranoid mother, to the college professor (played by Patrick Troughton’s son David), to the undergraduate to the unnamed Hostess, all are outstanding and make the ensemble piece gel wonderfully.

 But even these performances can’t compare to those of Leslie Sharp as Sky Silvestry and David Tennant.
-Firstly, the very thought of a creature that can steal your voice is chilling enough, but played like these two fine actors do, it hits the heights of award winning, in my opinion.
-For the scenes where Sky and the Doctor are talking in unison to work, each had to have split second precision in their delivery.
+Firstly, the very thought of a creature that can steal your voice is chilling enough, but played like these two fine actors do, it hits the heights of award-winning, in my opinion.
+For the scenes where Sky and the Doctor are talking in unison to work, each had to have split-second precision in their delivery.
 The script is tremendous, speeding along at warp factor 6 and is also very witty.
 And Tennant and Sharp deliver it flawlessly.
 It’s breathtaking watching them in action.

 And then, when the Doctor actually has his voice stolen, the complete terror in his eyes in chilling.
 Never have we seen the Doctor this scared, before or after.
 He is completely helpless and totally in the hands of his fellow passengers.
 He is utterly terrified and David Tennant does all of this with his eyes.
 An incredible performance.